 - Allow Youth to Participate in Higher-Level Planning, Implementation & Seeking of Funding Sources: When you are using the Strategic Prevention Framework to plan your next prevention project, invite your Youth Advisory Board to join in!
 Youth can provide valuable feedback and insights related to the project while also gaining knowledge about how to take a project from start to finish.
 Don’t forget to invite them to be a part of the implementation, too.
 This is a great way for them to see plans turn into reality!
 Youth are also excellent resources to help you find additional funding sources to sustain programming as several scholarships and grants ask for youth writers.
 Have Youth Advisory Board members research funding opportunities and, if appropriate, involve them in the application process.

 These strategies have helped us to establish an effective, creative and beneficial Youth Advisory Board within our organization.
-We hope these help you to build a solid foundation for your Youth Advisory Board as well.
-Do you use the above strategies and see success?
-Tell us about it!
+We hope these help you to build a solid foundation for your Youth Advisory Board as well!